MakeSchool-Tutorials/Tip-Calculator-Swift/P2-Interface-Building/content.md

 1. Click on the label again and `update frame`.
 1. Clear and type field in the the object browser filter box.
 1. Drag textfield to the view.
-1. Right-click and drag from label to view. select `center horizontally`.
+1. Right-click and drag from textfield to view. select `center horizontally`.
 1. Change the `align center x` to 50.
 1. Right-click and drag from the label to the `Tip Calculator` label and select `Top`.
 1. Change the `Align Top To: Tip Calculator` to `50`.